kucerarichard/notes-on-swimming-technique/README.md

 - Take your Heart Rate or estimate your Perceived Exertion after a good score.
 A score of 64 with a HR of 120 is much better than a 64 with a HR of 150.

 ---

+## Swimming Holes

+- Look for swimming holes with current
+- snowmelt rivers
+- slime-covered boulders (North Fork American River)
+- Set up and launch from a boulder and crawl or butterfly
+- Use slime-covered boulders while using defensive swimming position
+- No Standing, avoid arm, foot and leg entrapment.

+---

+## Beaches and Gold Country

+!(images/places/0-cover.jpeg)

+---

+## Defensive swimming

+- conserves energy
+- float on your back and use backstroke techniques to navigate to shore
+- keep feet on the surface and use them as shock absorbers to bounce off rocks
+- over a large drop or falls curl into a ball to avoid entrapment
+- grab breaths of air when available, before getting submerged
+- laid back position
+- aggressive swimming to get from point a to point b
+- for strainer flip from your back to your belly and kick it into freestyle.
+Pretend you are a boat and
+- use ferry angle to cross fast moving current
+- to break an eddy fence, barrel roll over it
+- aggressive swimming is when you can't avoid a strainer
+- go head first towards the strainer as fast as you can
+- when you reach the strainer, push down on it and dive over the strainer

+---

+## Cold Shock

+### In very cold water (around 5˚C), even strong swimmers are unable to keep afloat for more than a few minutes.

+- This is because ‘cold shock’ brings about rapid breathing, which leads to difficulty in co-ordinating breathing with swimming.
+- Many fatalities in inland water are probably caused by the victim’s inability to get out because of steep sloping sides.
+- Lightweight everyday clothing can substantially reduce heat loss by preventing the continuous movement of cold water around the body.

+### If you find yourself in cold water:
+- Keep calm.
+You will probably experience “cold shock” which affects the breathing and coordination.
+It is possible that you will be able to regain control after a short time.
+- Float on your back and adopt the HELP (Heat Escape Lessening Posture) position which will prevent the loss of body heat.
+- If there is more than one of you, adopt the HUDDLE position to retain body heat communally.
+- Hold on to support or float quietly facing away from the waves to prevent the water splashing on your face.
+- If you can, find some way of getting out of the water as quickly as possible – onto a floating object – or the shore/side.
+- Try and keep your head above water.
+Intermittent submersion of the head will increase heat loss.
+- Do not swim unless you are forced to do so to keep afloat or to get clear of danger.
+- Do not try to swim for the shore, unless you are a good swimmer and the shore is within reasonable distance e.g. 200 metres in cold water, 50 metres in very cold water.
+- Do not move more than is absolutely necessary.
+- Do not attempt to exercise to keep warm.
+- Do not remove clothing, except items that interfere with flotation (e.g. heavy overcoats, boots).

+---